fredrikaverpil/mylittleci/README.md

 - Run the executable representing your entrypoint from `venv/bin`
 - Add test for the tool in `tests`
 - Run tests quickly to test your changes by executing Pytest: `pytest <path to your test file.py>`
-- Finally, run all tests, coverage and linting by executing Nox: `nox`
+- Finally, run all tests, coverage and linting by executing tox: `tox`

 Try to keep tool documentation within the module/package as module/class/function docstrings.